Reno, Nevada: Best Place to Live, Work, Visit, and Retire

-Best Places In America
+Best Places in America

 Reno's Truckee River was named after the Northern Paiute Medicine Chief, Truckee.
-His Paiute name was Wuna Mucca, "The Giver of Spiritual Gifts."
+His Paiute name was Wuna Mucca, meaning "The Giver of Spiritual Gifts."

 The Paiute people are divided into three groups, all of which live in Nevada:

 - Northern Paiute and Panamint: California, Idaho, Nevada, and Oregon.

 - Southern Paiute: Arizona, lower California, Nevada, and Utah.

 Business and Job Market